Table of Contents_

 In 1992, the US Supreme Court made a decision that is known as a landmark case in the right to repair movement.
 Known as Eastman Kodak Co. vs Image Technical Serv., Inc., the case was a significant step forward for consumers seeking independent service for their devices.
 The legal battle between Kodak and 18 Independent Service Organizations (ISOs) spanned three different courts and multiple years.
 In the end, Kodak was found to have monopolized repair services for its imaging equipment like photocopiers and printers.
 If you want to know more about this compelling case and what it means for the right to repair, read on about the Eastman Kodak V. Image Technical Services case.
 Be sure to also take a look at the right to repair law.

 Starting in 1975, Kodak had a company policy where they would only distribute repair parts, both patented and unpatented, to direct purchasers of its products.
 In addition, Kodak would only warranty second-hand equipment that it had personally verified.
 This meant that Kodak controlled 100% of the parts market and an estimated 85 to 90 percent of the repair market for their product.
-ISOs argued that Kodak’s practices killed the competition in the repair market and also eliminated second-hand sales.
+ISOs argued that Kodak’s practices killed the repair market’s competition and eliminated second-hand sales.
 IBM faced a consent decree in 1956 for very similar reasons.
 For a more detailed argument from the independent service organizers, read on.

 There were 18 plaintiffs representing ISOs.
 They argued that Kodak violated Sections 1 and 2 of the Sherman Act and Section 3 of the Clayton Act.
 The three central claims of the ISOs were that Kodak monopolized repair, replacement parts, and the secondary market for Kodak equipment.
 This heavily impacted the circular economy of used or damaged Kodak equipment.